hpcleuven/VscDocumentation/source/software/openmp_for_shared_memory_programming.rst

 OpenMP uses a portable, scalable model that gives programmers a simple and flexible interface for developing parallel applications for platforms ranging from the standard desktop computer to the supercomputer.
-The current version of the OpenMP specification is 4.0.
+The current version of the OpenMP specification is 5.0, released in November 2018.
-It was released in July 2013 and is probably the biggest update of the specification so far.

 However, not all compilers already fully support this standard.
-The previous specification were the OpenMP 3.1 specification (July 2011) and OpenMP 3.0 specification (May 2008).
+The previous specification were OpenMP 4.5 (November 2015) and OpenMP 4.0 (July 2013).
-Versions prior to 4.0 concentrated on exploiting thread-level parallelism on multicore machines in a portable way, while version 4.0 of the specifications adds support for vectorisation for the SIMD instruction sets on modern CPUs and offload of computations to accelerators (GPU, Xeon Phi, ...).
-The latter feature is an alternative to the use of OpenACC directives.

 Prerequisites
 -------------